Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics

 \end{proof}

-After passing to a subsequence, we can assume that $f_\l $ converges to $f$ almost everywhere on $[0,1]$ due to the $L^2$ convergence.
+After passing to a subsequence, we can further assume that $f_\l $ converges to $f$ almost everywhere on $[0,1]$ due to the $L^2$ convergence (see Remark (\ref{rem-l2-0022})).
 Therefore, there is a subset $E\subset [0,1]$ with measure zero such that $f_\l \rightarrow f$ in the poinwise sense outside of $E$.
 Then we are ready to prove the $1$-dimensional case as follows.